Facebook And Instagram Push Notifications Following Donald Trump Election Victory Claim

-Facebook and Instagram have pushed notifications to inform users that the results of the American presidential election are not final after Donald Trump prematurely claimed he had already won.
+Facebook and Instagram have pushed notifications to inform users that the results of the American presidential election are not final after Donald Trump reportedly claimed he had already won.

 The Independent reported that both platforms are sending pop-up notifications on their apps to tell people that votes are still being counted and not to believe any false claims of victory.